dotbitHQ/dotbithq.github.io/faq.md

 This is made possible by Nervos CKB public chain on which .bit is built on, for technical details please refer to this article: [Why assets on CKB can be managed by BTC address?](others/why-assets-on-ckb-can-be-managed-by-btc-address.md)

-### Can I register a sub-account?
+### Can I register a SubDID?

 Yes!

-The .bit sub-account feature is now live, in beta.
-A main-account needs to be in the whitelist in the test phrase to enable the sub-account feature.
-If you wish to join the whitelist and try the sub-account feature, please send an application to [supermancy@did.id](supermancy@did.id).
+The .bit SubDID feature is now live, in beta.
+A main-account needs to be in the whitelist in the test phrase to enable the SubDID feature.
+If you wish to join the whitelist and try the SubDID feature, please send an application to [supermancy@did.id](supermancy@did.id).

-Once approved, you can issue sub-accounts on your account via the data page [data.did.id](https://data.did.id).
+Once approved, you can mint SubDIDs on your account via the data page [data.did.id](https://data.did.id).

 ### Why do I only need a signature to manage my account but there is no need to pay network fees?
 Is .bit management centralized?